There’s a reason why people say “time is money.” Time is one of the most valuable assets we have.

 - Limit your alcohol intake and wake up ready to conquer the day.

 - Schedule times to check your email to avoid distractions.

-If you can do even two or three of the items on this list, you’ll waste less time on unimportant things.
+If you can do even two or three of the time-wasters on this list, you’ll waste less time on unimportant things.
 In turn, you’ll free up time to do things that are more meaningful and beneficial to your life.